 The route has a distance of about 146 miles.
 With the highest peak at 1400 feet.

-This stretch of the Appalachian Trail is probably the most frustrating to traverse, testing the physical and mental resilience of any hiker.
+This stretch of the Appalachian Trail is probably the most frustrating to traverse, testing any hiker’s physical and mental resilience.
 No matter how you try to cross the path, nature will always get in the way of your plans and slow you down.

 It is a road full of stones, hidden roots, large slopes with slippery stretches, and others in which it will be impossible to pass them on foot.
 According to a survey of experienced hikers, the average mph a hiker can travel on this trail is only about 1.5 miles.

 In addition, the weather conditions will have to be added to the challenge.
-Since if we find ourselves in a day of rain and wind, the level of difficulty will multiply, and the length of the journey will change also.
-Therefore, if we want to go along this path, what we will need is a very good hiking team and, above all, a lot of patience.
+Since if we find ourselves in a day of rain and wind, the difficulty level will multiply, and the length of the journey will also change.
+Therefore, if we want to go along this path, we will need a very good hiking team and, above all, a lot of patience.

-The rocky section begins at the 1908 mile of Maine Border and reaches the north side of Little Bigelow Mountain in the 2016.9 mile.
+The rocky section begins at the 1908 mile of Maine Border and reaches the north side of Little Bigelow Mountain in the 2016.9 miles.